cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 * `byte(int: Unsigned) -> Byte` returns the representation of `int` as a byte.
   The value of `int` MUST be in range `[0,256)`.

-# Overview {#overview}
+# Overview

-In a private measurement system, we distinguish three types of actors: Clients, Aggregators, and Collectors.
-The overall flow of the measurement process is as
+In a VDAF-based private measurement system, we distinguish three types of
-follows:
+actors: Clients, Aggregators, and Collectors.
+The overall flow of the measurement process is as follows:

-* Clients are configured with public parameters for a set of Aggregators.
+* Clients are configured with public parameters for a set of aggregators.
-* To submit an individual measurement, a Client shards the measurement into "input shares" and sends one input share to each Aggregator.
+* To submit an individual measurement, a client shards the measurement into "input shares" and sends one input share to each Aggregator.
-* The aggregators verify the validity of the input shares, producing a set of output shares.
+* The aggregators verify the validity of the input shares, producing a set of "output shares".
     * Output shares are in one-to-one correspondence with the input shares.
     * Just as each Aggregator receives one input share of each input, at the end of the validation process, each aggregator holds one output share.
     * In most VDAFs, aggregators will need to exchange information among themselves as part of the validation process.
-* Each aggregator combine the output shares across inputs in the batch to compute shares of the desired aggregate.
+* Each aggregator combine the output shares across inputs in the batch to compute "aggregate shares", i.e., shares of the desired aggregate result.
 * The aggregators submit their aggregate shares to the collector, who combines them to obtain the aggregate result over the batch.